-- 1. Find your credits in the Credit Table. - Third your credits in the Great Table.
-See which sections are identified under "Offset Tax in Section."
+- 1. Find your credits in the Credit Table. - See which sections are identified under "Offset Tax in Section."
 Take the credit only in the sections the Credit Table identifies for your credit.
 Use the credit in the earliest section possible. - 5.
 Complete each section before going to the next section.